US Boulogne: Muselet takeover and rise to Ligue 1

+Decline and rise

+Boulogne were relegated at the end of the 2011–12 Ligue 2 season, ending their five-year spell in the professional leagues.
+The team reached the quarter-finals of the 2014–15 Coupe de France, losing on penalties to AS Saint-Étienne after a 1–1 home draw.

 In March 2020, Boulogne were third in Championnat National when the season was prematurely ended due to the COVID-19 pandemic.
 They were denied an opportunity for promotion when the FFF executive committee announced that the usual playoff between 18th in Ligue 2 and 3rd in Championnat National would not go ahead.
 The team finished bottom of the 2021–22 Championnat National table, and were relegated to Championnat National 2 after 17 years in the top three divisions.
+The team nearly suffered a second consecutive relegation in the 2022–23 Championnat National 2, surviving in 9th place after an improved second half of the season.

+On 27 April 2024, Boulogne secure promotion to Championnat National from next season, champions of Championnat National 2 in 2023–24 season after defeat Racing CFF with score 3-1 and the club return to third tier after two years.

+For the 2025–26 season, Boulogne gets promoted to Ligue 2 due to AC Ajaccio getting relegated for financial reasons.